After you Apply: Next Steps

-At UAS, you have the opportunity to embrace the full college experience and enjoy the beauty of Alaska by living on the Juneau campus.
-Freshman housing is located in the heart of campus; family, suite, and apartment-style housing is a short trail walk away.
+Freshman housing is located in the heart of campus; apartments for transfer students, those over 21, or families are a short walk away.
 A free shuttle service runs between housing, main campus, the recreation center and the oceanside science building.
-Sitka and Ketchikan campuses do not offer residential housing at this time.

 Orientation helps prepare you for a successful transition into college life.
 Both on-campus and online students have Orientation events.

 Attending Orientation is a great way to relieve common anxieties about starting college, and new students who make these valuable connections tend to: